 It's no secret that it can be hard to muster the energy to leave the house during the frigid months of winter.
 The cooler months are the perfect excuse to give your home a seasonal refresh with thick throw blankets, textured pillows, and soft rugs.
 But once you've turned your home into a cozy respite from strong winds, rain, and snow, it's only natural to want to stay put and rest safely indoors during the depths of winter.
 However, at what point does staying inside all day become unhealthy?
 A day resting indoors can be rejuvenating, but making a habit of it isn't the best idea.

 According to Roshini Rajapaksa, MD, "nesting"—the wellness trend involving scaling back your social life in favor of committing time to a bit of self-care—isn't necessarily as good for you as it may sound in theory.
 Getting outside can help alleviate symptoms of depression, up your energy, and increase your overall well-being, so while you could stay indoors, getting outside every day—even if it's just for 20 minutes—can have a much greater positive effect on your body.

 You Need Vitamin D

 There's one major thing the outdoors can give you that you can't get inside—natural light.
 "The biggest issue is that entering hibernation mode means you don’t get any exposure to natural light," Rajapaksa writes.
 "Sunlight tends to improve your mood, and it helps your body produce vitamin D, which has been shown to help regulate the immune system, reduce inflammation in the body, and more," she continues.
-That's why it's so important to get outside even for a short period of time every day.
+That's why it's so important to get outside, even for a short period of time every day.
 The simple activity and exposure to sunshine can help you stay healthy and feel your best.
 You can also get vitamin D from food or supplements if getting outside isn't an option for you or the weather doesn't permit.